apify/apify-docs/sources/platform/actors/development/programming_interface/status_messages.md

 ---
 title: Status messages
-description: Learn how to use custom status messages to inform user about the progress of an Actor.
+description: Learn how to use custom status messages to inform users about the progress of an Actor.
 slug: /actors/development/programming-interface/status-messages
 sidebar_position: 3
 ---

 **Learn how to use custom status messages to inform users about the progress of an Actor.**

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ---